CGJennings/fast-ternary-string-set/README.md

 ### About ternary search trees

-In a *ternary search tree* (TST), each node stores one letter and has three children, the "less-than", "equal-to", and "greater-than" branches.
+In a *ternary search tree* (TST), each node stores one letter and has three children: the "less-than", "equal-to", and "greater-than" branches.
 To search for a string, you proceed letter-by-letter from the start of the target string.
 If the node contains the letter you are currently looking for, you follow the "equal-to" branch and move to the next letter in the target string.
 Otherwise, you follow the "less-than" or "greater-than" branch depending on whether the target letter comes before or after the node letter in lexicographic order, respectively.
 For details, [this article introduces them to solve a practical problem](https://cgjennings.ca/articles/countdown-letters/), or you can refer to the [Wikipedia entry](https://en.wikipedia.org/wiki/Ternary_search_tree).

 TSTs can be an excellent option for large string sets, especially if most or all strings are known ahead of time or if strings can be added in lexicographic order.
 (TSTs are not self-balancing like, say, a red-black tree.)
 TSTs save space, as strings with a common prefix (that is, strings that start the same) share nodes in the tree.
-(In *this* TST implementation, strings with a common suffix can also share nodes!)
+In *this* TST implementation, strings with a common suffix can also share nodes.
 Their superpower, however, is their facility for performing approximate and pattern-based matching.
 For example, a TST is excellent for solving crossword puzzles.

 ### Differences from standard JS `Set`